Concussion Expert to Speak at Commencement

 - Humanities Building

-- Jaguar Drive (Shuttle access will be toward Old Shell Road, south of the entrance to Health, Kinesiology and Sport Building.)
+- Student Services Drive (Shuttle access will be toward Old Shell Road, south of the entrance to Health, Kinesiology and Sport Building.)

 - East of the Computer Services Center